Fuco1/smartparens/README.md

 * `sp-backward-kill-sexp` - Kill the *previous* balanced expression.
 * `sp-unwrap-sexp` - Remove the wrapping pair from the *following* expression.
 Following expression is one returned by `sp-forward-sexp`.
 * `sp-backward-unwrap-sexp` - Remove the wrapping pair from the *previous* expression.
 Previous expression is one returned by `sp-backward-sexp`.
+* `sp-splice-sexp` - Remove the wrapping pair from *this* expression.
+With arg, do this on Nth enclosing expression as if first navigated with `sp-up-sexp`.
+* `sp-splice-sexp-killing-forward` -  Remove the wrapping pair from *this* expression and kill everything between `(point)` and end of this expression.
+* `sp-splice-sexp-killing-backward` -  Remove the wrapping pair from *this* expression and kill everything between the beginning of this expression and `(point)`.
+* `sp-split-sexp` - Split the current list using the enclosing delimiters.
 * `sp-forward-slurp-sexp` - Extend the current list by one balanced expression or symbol by moving the *closing* delimiter.
+* `sp-forward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *closing* delimiter.
 * `sp-backward-slurp-sexp` - Extend the current list by one balanced expression or symbol by moving the *opening* delimiter.
-* `sp-forward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *closing* delimiter.
 * `sp-backward-barf-sexp` - Contract the current list by one balanced expression or symbol by moving the *opening* delimiter.

 Show smartparens mode